 You can search our article databases (collections of journal, newspaper and magazine articles).
 If the full text of the article is not in the database, click on the "Look for a Copy" or "Find Full Text" link.

 For example: 1.
 Client 2.
 Issue 3.
-Intervention
+Intervention or Approach

 Brainstorm to think of synonyms, broader terms and narrower terms to describe each of these concepts.

-Client | Issue | Intervention |
+Client | Issue | Intervention or Practice Model | Theory or Approach |

-adolescent | drug abuse | group therapy |
+adolescent | drug abuse | narrative therapy | feminist |

-teen | alcohol use | cognitive behavioral therapy |
+teen | alcohol use | cognitive behavioral therapy | trauma-informed |

-youth | substance misuse | multi-family therapy |
+youth | substance misuse | family therapy | psychosocial |

-adolescen* AND "substance abuse" AND "group therapy"
+adolescen* AND "substance abuse" AND (therapy OR treatment)

-^ Note: asterisks (*) search for different endings of words, and quotations marks (" ") search for phrases of two or more words. ^
+^ Note: asterisks (*) search for different endings of words, and quotations marks (" ") search for phrases of two or more words.^

 If your first search doesn't get good results, try substituting one or more of the keywords with some of the synonyms you have found from brainstorming or the ones you've seen in used in articles.